Clinical Nutrition Student Handbook

 The graduate credit components of the courses require use of Blackboard for accessing the course materials and submission of assignments.
 To use online services you will need your NYIT student ID.
 The courses you are registered for will not show up on your Blackboard page until the first day of school.
 Many instructors do list their textbooks in advance so this information may be accessible before the start of the semester.

-You can enter Blackboard by first logging into NYIT Connect.
-You can also directly log into the online campus without going through NYIT Connect: https://nyitonline.nyit.edu/.
-See NYIT Online Help for instructional videos on getting around Blackboard.
+You can enter Blackboard by first logging into NYITConnect.
+You can also directly log into the online campus without first going through NYITConnect at: https://nyitonline.nyit.edu/.
+View a tutorial about logging into Blackboard.
+See NYIT Online Help for additional instructional videos on getting around Blackboard.

 If you have difficulty logging into the system or need other technical support please contact the Helpdesk.

 If you are uncertain about taking a course after you've registered for it, please contact your advisor by phone or email to discuss the matter.
-Once you've logged in and participated, you are considered as having attended the class, which will affect your refund if you decide to drop the course during the first three weeks of the course.
+Once you've logged in and participated, you are considered as having attended the class, which will affect your refund if you decide to drop the course during the first three weeks.

 Using The NYIT Library